 PHYS 303.
-MECHANICS I. The application of mathematical methods to the study of the general motion of particles; Newtonian and Lagrangian mechanics; Hamilton's equations; oscillations; nonlinear dynamics including chaotic systems; and central force motion.
+MECHANICS I. The application of mathematical methods to the study of the general motion of particles; Newtonian and Lagrangian mechanics; Hamilton's equations; and selected applications.
 Prerequisites: Physics 101 and either Math 262 or Physics 242, or consent of instructor.